-Step that steak up a few notches with an excellent marinade.
+Step that steak up a few notches with an excellent marinade that will add tons of flavor and tenderness.
 Easy to do and all your friends will want the recipe.

-In a 1 gallon zip lock bag combine: 3 T soy sauce, 4 T olive oil, 3 T lemon juice, 2 T Worcestershire sauce, 2 t garlic powder, 1 1/2 T dry basil, 2 t dry parsley flakes and 1/2 t white pepper.
+In a 1 gallon zip lock bag combine: 3 tablespoons soy sauce, 4 tablespoons olive oil, 3 tablespoons lemon juice, 2 tablespoons Worcestershire sauce, 2 teaspoon garlic powder, 1 1/2 tablespoons dry basil, 2 teaspoons dry parsley flakes and 1/2 teaspoon white pepper.

 Add the steaks to the bag, squeeze out the air and mush the steaks around to get them coated well.
 Refrigerate for 2 to 8 hours.
 Longer should be fine.